House Doorn: Kaiser Wilhelm II

 The house and its exhibits offer a unique perspective on history and provide a glimpse into the life of one of the most significant and tragic figures of the 20th century.

-Today, House Doorn is a museum open to the public for tours.
+Today, Huis Doorn is a museum open to the public for tours.
 Visitors can explore the house and see the personal possessions of Wilhelm, including his furniture, artwork, and other items that he collected during his lifetime.

 The house features exhibits on the history of the German Empire and the life of Wilhelm in exile.